QRcode

 So the really appropriate model jumped out at us: the HOMAGE.
 And, transmission obliges, it is thus the HOMAGE GX ROHLOFF that caught our attention.

-BIKE-CENTER didn't have HOMAGE model in stock or demo, but they had NEVO and CHARGER.
-The focus of our test being the BOSCH motorization, it suited us perfectly.
+After favourable analysis of all its features, we analyzed all the tests published on the Web.
+Then we searched for a store.
+The dealer found had no HOMAGE in stock or demo, but they had NEVO and CHARGER.
+The objective of our test being to try the BOSCH engine, it suited us perfectly.

 Convinced, we placed an order for delivery in early 2019.